 Once we had confirmed that this was the person we were looking for, we were able to include a trip to the cemetery in Rouen in our traveler’s tour of Normandy.
 He was able to visit his uncle’s final resting place and pay his respects.

-walking in his uncle’s footsteps in Omaha Beach, 75 years later
+Walking in his uncle’s footsteps at Omaha Beach, 75 years later

 In 2019, his nephew walked in his uncle’s footsteps.
 We crafted a tour that included a trip with a private guide to the exact sites that our traveler’s uncle remembers from his time in Normandy.
 These included a specific manor where his battalion stayed for a few days, a little town his uncle told him about, and the famous Pegasus bridge - formerly the Caen Canal bridge - which his uncle crossed.

 Tips: How to research your family WWII history